agentsystems/agent-control-plane/README.md

 <!--
 ## Legacy README

-**Agent Control Plane** (ACP) is the HTTP gateway and set of core micro-services that sit in front of every Agent Systems deployment.
+**Agent Control Plane** (ACP) is the HTTP gateway and set of core micro-services that sit in front of every AgentSystems deployment.

 * Repository root: `agentsystems/agent-control-plane`
 * Container image: `agentsystems/agent-control-plane:<tag>`